 In order to achieve the University's new carbon target of halving emissions from their peak by 2030, we need everybody to get involved

-Over the coming months the Environmental Sustainability team will be inviting you to get involved with a monthly activity which will help us to meet our reduction target.
+Over the coming months the Environmental Sustainability team will be inviting you to get involved with activities which will help us to meet our reduction target.
 The challenge details will be posted in Blueprint Bulletin and on the Staff Gateway.
 We'll also showcase and reward the best examples of how you demonstrate you are rising to the set challenge.

 The University’s carbon emissions are strongly linked to our energy usage.
-Therefore, September’s challenge relates to reducing energy consumption in your work area.
+Therefore, the first challenge relates to reducing energy consumption in your work area.

 Switch off computers and other equipment at the end of each day.